Login

 How It Works

-Adding hydrogen molecules to delta-9 THC decreases the ability of HHC to bind to CB1 and CB2 receptors within the body’s endocannabinoid system, as well as certain pain receptors in the body.
+That’s because adding hydrogen molecules to delta-9 THC decreases the ability of HHC to bind to CB1 and CB2 receptors within the body’s endocannabinoid system, as well as specific pain receptors in the body.

-This hydrogenated form also increases the stability of the compound, which means its shelf life is increased, and potency will remain the same for a longer period.
+This hydrogenated form also increases the stability of the compound, which means its shelf life is improved, and potency will remain the same for a more extended period.
 HHC is also more resistant than other cannabinoids to being stored improperly or exposed to UV light or heat.

 Uses

 HHC produces euphoric feelings and an alteration in visual and auditory perception, and it can also cause a change in cognition, heart rate, and body temperature.
-With that said, it is new to the market, so not many studies have examined HHC’s effects and its potential for therapeutic use.
+It is new to the market, so not many studies have examined HHC’s effects and potential for therapeutic use.

 Potential Benefits